 Dig deeper into your destination when you visit someplace new.
 You will always be surprised at the incredible amount of choice that comes with getting some of that local intel!

-And you can easily do that on Twitter, as I fortunately found out :).
+And you can easily do that on Twitter, as I fortunately found out.
 Just follow some of the official Twitter accounts, check out who they follow to find the influencers, and enjoy the ride down the rabbit hole!
-It’ll take you to amazing places like the ones you just read about!
+It’ll take you to the most amazing places.

 Have you done wine trasting in South Africa?
 Share your best tips with us !